What Is Progression-Free Survival in Metastatic Breast Cancer? | MyBCTeam

 The investigators may also have secondary endpoints, which measure results that may be related to the primary endpoint.
 One example is overall survival, which indicates how long participants stay alive after beginning treatment.

 The overall goal of most MBC treatments is to lengthen a person’s life rather than cure their cancer.
-As a result, clinical trials focus more on learning the PFS than the overall surviva.
+As a result, clinical trials focus more on learning the PFS than the overall survival.

 For example, the 2022 study was a phase 3 clinical trial that compared standard chemotherapy to the breast cancer drug trastuzumab deruxtecan (fam-trastuzumab deruxtecan-nxki, sold as Enhertu).

-Published in the New England Journal of Medicine, the study looked at people who had MBC with low levels of HER2 (a cancer protein) and were previously treated with chemotherapy.
-Some participants also had hormone receptor-positive (HR-positive) breast cancer (positive for either estrogen or progesterone receptor), meaning that their cancer cells use estrogen or progesterone to grow.
+Published in The New England Journal of Medicine, the study looked at people who had MBC with low levels of human epidermal growth factor receptor 2 (HER2, a cancer protein) and were previously treated with chemotherapy.
+Some participants also had hormone receptor-positive (HR-positive) breast cancer (positive for either progesterone or estrogen receptor), which means the cancer cells use estrogen or progesterone to grow.
 These participants had been treated before with one form of endocrine therapy (hormone therapy).

 This was a randomized controlled trial — the investigators randomly assigned each participant to receive one of these two treatments: